Crispin: The Cross of Lead: Plot

 Posing as a father and son dancer-player duet, the two travel towards the city of Great Wexly, the capital city of Lord Furnival's lands.
 Bear insists that he has important business to complete there.
-When they arrive, they find troubles waiting for them.
-Lord Furnival has died and John Aycliffe has arrived.
-Extra guards have been posted at the gates, leaving entry for Crispin difficult.
-They soon come up with a plan to continue the dancer-player duet, and dance through the gates without an unkind look from anyone.
+When they arrive, they find trouble waiting for them.
+Lord Furnival has died, and John Aycliffe has arrived.
+Extra guards have been posted at the gates, making entry for Crispin difficult.
+They soon come up with a plan to continue the dancer-player duet and dance through the gates without an unkind look from anyone.
 Bear and Crispin stay at The Green Man tavern, which is owned by the Widow Daventry, a friend of Bear.
 In their room, there is a false wall, which Bear tells Crispin will be his hiding place if things go badly.
 Bear meets with John Ball, a priest in the city.
 Soldiers come and raid the secret meeting place of Bear and John Ball, taking Bear, who manages to save everyone else, with them.
 John Aycliffe had been looking for Crispin, who is hiding.
-Depressed, Crispin discovers that the writing on the cross states that he is Lord Furnival's son that was born out of wedlock.
-Crispin tries to get the help of "The Brotherhood", an organization Bear is a member of, and headed by John Ball.
+Depressed, Crispin discovers that the writing on the cross states that he is Lord Furnival's son who was born out of wedlock.
+Crispin tries to get the help of "The Brotherhood", an organization Bear is a member of and headed by John Ball.
 When they refuse to aid Crispin in trying to find Bear, Crispin takes it upon himself to break into Furnival's palace and find Bear himself.